prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/install/install-with-docker.md

 A validator is an optional process that can be attached to a running beacon node to stake your ETH and participate in the chain's consensus.
 It is the analogue of a **miner** from proof-of-work-based systems.

+### Before you begin: pick your network

+When running Prysm, you can choose to run in the **main network** which has real assets at stake, or in a **test network** which is used by developers and stakers that might want to gain some confidence before depositing 32 ETH to validate.
+The currently supported networks in Prysm are

+* [Mainnet](https://launchpad.ethereum.org) which is the current, live version of Ethereum proof-of-stake with billions of dollars worth of real ETH
+* [Prater testnet](https://prater.launchpad.ethereum.org) which is a useful staging testnet for development and users that want to try things out before hopping into the real mainnet

+Mainnet is enabled by **default** in all Prysm commands.
+If you want to use the **Prater** testnet, just add `--prater` to _all_ your Prysm commands.

 ### Step 1: Ensure your beacon node is synced

 An important step in the process is ensuring your beacon node is all set up before trying to run a validator.
 This is because after your validator is inducted into the participating validator set, it is expected to begin performing its duties almost right away.
 It is important to run a validator with a node that is synchronized to the chain head so you can start earning ETH instead of losing it.